johnstonskj/rust-atelier/README.md

 **Version 0.1.3**

-* Added book structure, will be a project on its own.
+* Added book structure, will be a project on its own, published to [GitHub Pages](https://simonkjohnston.life/rust-atelier/introduction/smithy.html).
 * Added `Model::merge`, changed Model namespace handling, and `ShapeID` comparisons.
 * Added `ModelAssembler` to library crate.